kubernetes/website/docs/getting-started-guides/scratch.md

   - by kubectl to distinguish between various clusters you have access to.
 You will probably want a second one sometime later, such as for testing new Kubernetes releases, running in a different region of the world, etc.
-  - Kubernetes clusters can create cloud provider resources (e.g. AWS ELBs) and different clusters need to distinguish which resources each created.
+  - Kubernetes clusters can create cloud provider resources (for example, AWS ELBs) and different clusters need to distinguish which resources each created.
 Call this `CLUSTER_NAME`.

 ### Software Binaries